Luna (Polish singer): 2020–2022: Career as Luna and release of "Caught In The Night" and "Nocne Zmory (Night Terrors)"

 In 2020, Wielgomas began her cooperation with composer Michał "Fox" Król, resulting in the single "Luna", which announced the singer's new artistic path.
 The title, meaning "Moon" in Latin and several Romance languages, would become Wielgomas' stage name; the singer attributed this choice to a connection that she feels with the satellite and with nighttime in general.
 Also in 2020, she recorded the song "Serca przemokną", which, however, was removed from the internet after a short time.

 During the 28th finale of the Great Orchestra of Christmas Charity in January 2020, Luna played a concert in a television studio.
 In July, she performed at a concert with the band Cukier at the Stodoła Club in Warsaw.
 On 28 August, she sang the song "Dlaczego drzewa nic nie mówią" with Mela Koteluk.
 On 25 November 2020, she released the single "Zgaś".
 The song was very well received and was featured on the lists of the best Polish songs of 2020.
 The song was also played on many radios, including: in Chillizet, Radio Eska, or Polskie Radio Program I. In the song, she included sounds from space, published by NASA.

-On 2 February 2021, Luna released the single "Mniej".
+On 2 February 2021, Luna released the single "Mniej" (English: Less).
 In this song she also included sounds from space, including: with Venus (as a symbol of beauty, love and art) and Mercury (understanding).
 The song was included in Radio Wawa's Top 13, Radio Eska's Hot 20 and at the top of Radio Victoria's Alterlist.
 In the same year, a remix of the song performed by Skytech was published, which reached the top of the DJ Top 10 list.

 On 29 April, she released the English-language version of the song "Zgaś", titled "Blind" as a single, and made a music video for the song.
 On 20 May, she released the single "Wirtualne Przedmieście", which talks about being on the border of the virtual and real world.
 She made a music video for the song, which was recorded at the National Museum of Ethnography in Warsaw.
 On 18 June, she released the English version of the song - "Virtual Rivers".
-On 12 August, she released the single "Zabierz Nasze" and on 10 September, "Melt Away".
+On 12 August, she released the single "Zabierz Mnie" (English: Take Me Away) and on 10 September, "Melt Away".